Peacemaker (TV series): Accolades

 The first season was nominated for a Primetime Creative Arts Emmy Award, an Annie Award, three Critics' Choice Super Awards, two MTV Movie & TV Awards, and two Saturn Awards.
+The second season was nominated for a Critics' Choice Award, an Astra Creative Arts Award, three Saturn Awards, and a Primetime Emmy.

 Podcasts

 HBO Max and DC worked with production company Rooster Teeth to produce an official, aftershow-style video podcast titled Podly.
 Hosted by Fiona Nova and Ify Nwadiwe, each episode includes a recap of one of the first season's episodes as well as interviews with cast and crew.
 The video podcast was made available to stream on HBO Max and YouTube, with an audio-only version available via audio platforms.

 Gunn announced Peacemaker: The Official Podcast with James Gunn in July 2025, a new companion podcast for the series featuring himself and the cast.
 It begins with a rewatch of the first season, including discussion of what parts of the first season are DCU canon, followed by a new podcast episode after each of the second season's episodes.
 The podcast is being made available on HBO Max, YouTube, and audio platforms.